aitoroses/yarn-autolink/README.md

 usage: autolink <command> [options]

 commands:
     bootstrap                                Install node_modules for each package and run 'link' command too link                                     Resolve dependencies between modules and link them using yarn clean                                    Remove links and remove node_modules directories exec [--scope | --script]                Execute an NPM script in the scope of a package
                                                  example: autolink exec --scope @application/core --script start

+    add|remove <package> [--scope | --dev ]  Install a package for for a specific scoped package and then links packages
+                                                 example: autolink add babel-core --dev --scope @application/core

 options:
     scope          The name of the package to act in the scope of